EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 * Replace `APPLICATION_ID_HERE` in that link with your actual application ID you copied earlier.
 * Now go ahead and use that link to add your bot to your server.
 Be sure to leave all permissions checked!
 These are pre-configured for you.
 * It's important that you add the bot to your server before you proceed.
 The bot program expects to already have access to the server when it starts up.
 * Now, you need to configure the `config.json` file for your use.
+This file is located in the `/config` directory.
 Open the file in a text editor.
-* Enter your bot's token under the token field of the discord section.
-This can be found back in the developer portal under the "Bot" tab again.
+* Enter your bot's token under the `token` field of the discord section of the config.
+Your token can be found back in the developer portal under the "Bot" tab again.
 Click on "Reset Token" and copy it.
 KEEP THIS SAFE AND PRIVATE!
-* Now enter the ID number of the server you added the bot to earlier.
+* Now enter the ID number of the server you added the bot to earlier for the `serverID` field.
 You can get from within Discord by right clicking on the server icon (with developer options enabled in settings)
-* Now enter the name of the channel in your server where you'd like to have updates posted.
-You can leave this blank if you want the bot to create a new one for you (named pi-stock-notifications)
+* Now enter the name of the channel in your server where you'd like to have updates posted for the `channelName` field.
+You can leave this blank if you want the bot to create a new one for you (will be named pi-stock-notifications)

 ### Slack Bot Set Up